montagejs/todo-mvc/README.md

 This is a MontageJS implementation of the TodoMVC application.

 MontageJS is a client-side HTML5 framework for building rich single-page applications.
-It offers MV*-style patterns, a modular architecture, and a friendly method to achieve a clean separation of concerns.
+It offers time-tested patterns and principles, a modular architecture, and a friendly method to achieve a clean separation of concerns.

 ## Application Structure
 MontageJS applications follow a unified directory structure that makes it easy to look for and add files.
 The following table provides a brief description of the TodoMVC directory structure.